Facts About Fats

 Maybe this was part of the cause of the ‘low fat’ craze in the 1990’s.
 Diets low in fat (all fats) were very popular.
 Big companies picked up on this and immediately got their research and development teams on ‘low fat’ options that people could buy.
 Low-fat products were supposed to fit into the popular low-fat diets.

 It seemed logical.

 Today, we know that not all fats are bad.
-Eating saturated and trans fats has negative consequences, but some fats are very healthy when eaten in moderation.
+Eating saturated and trans fats have negative consequences, but some fats are very healthy when eaten in moderation.